Employment and Training Administration (ETA), Labor.

 C. Hand Delivered Proposals

-If proposals are hand delivered, they must be received at the address identified above by June 5, 2000, at 4:00 p.m., Eastern Time.
-All overnight mail will be considered to be hand delivered and must be received at the designated place by 2:00 on the specified closing date.
+If proposals are hand delivered, they must be received at the address identified above by September 19, 2000, at 4:00 p.m., Eastern Time.
+All overnight mail will be considered to be hand delivered and must be received at the designated place by 2:00 on the Start Printed Page 46961specified closing date.
 Telegraphed and/or faxed proposals will not be honored.
 Failure to adhere to the above instructions will be a basis for a determination of nonresponsiveness.

 D. Late Proposals